mozilla/pdf.js/.github/CONTRIBUTING.md

 If you are developing a custom solution, first check the examples at https://github.com/mozilla/pdf.js#learning and search existing issues.
 If this does not help, please prepare a short well-documented example that demonstrates the problem and make it accessible online on your website, JS Bin, GitHub, etc. before opening a new issue or contacting us in the Matrix room -- keep in mind that just code snippets won't help us troubleshoot the problem.

-Note that the translations for PDF.js in the `l10n` folder are imported from the Nightly channel of Mozilla Firefox, such that we don't have to maintain them ourselves.
-This means that we will not accept pull requests that add new languages and/or modify existing translations, unless the corresponding changes have been made in Mozilla Firefox first.

 See also:
 - https://github.com/mozilla/pdf.js/wiki/Frequently-Asked-Questions
 - https://github.com/mozilla/pdf.js/wiki/Contributing